Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Men are anxious to improve their circumstances but are unwilling to improve themselves; they therefore remain bound."
+> "Wisdom consists not so much in knowing what to do in the ultimate as knowing what to do next."
-> — **James Allen**
+> — **Herbert Hoover**

 ---

-_Last updated: 27 July 2025 ⏳_
+_Last updated: 28 July 2025 ⏳_